TheMedley/TheMedley.github.io/_posts/2018-12-24-editors-note.md

-We knew that we could not let our initial success provide us a false sense of security and lull us into believing that it was going to be easy from here on out.
+We knew that we could not let our initial success provide us with a false sense of security and lull us into believing that it was going to be easy from here on out.
 Only the first obstacle had been crossed, the first milestone reached.
-The long road was still spread out twisting before us and it required even more effort on our part to build up on previous successes, and our past ideals.
+The long road was still spread out twisting before us and it required even more effort on our part to build upon previous successes, and our past ideals.
 The immediate objective after the release of the journal was to come up with a second issue which was just as good as the first